vivekschauhan/amplify-tool/README.md

       --auth.public_key string     The public key associated with service account(default : ./public_key.pem) (default "./public_key.pem")
       --auth.timeout duration      The connection timeout for AxwayID (default 10s) --auth.url string            The AxwayID auth URL
-      --dry_run                    Run the tool with no update(true/false) --environments string        The environments to run the deduplication against, comma separated -h, --help                       help for duplicate
+      --backup_file string         The name of the file to backup to, not created in dry runs --dry_run                    Run the tool with no update(true/false) --environments string        The environments to run the deduplication against, comma separated -h, --help                       help for duplicate